BernardTatin/foment/README.md

 ```
 Sun compiler is a _work in progress_...

+## experience
+This fork became a field of experimentation.

 ## bugs?
 When I find (what I beleive) a bug, I try to correct it.
 Not sure I do the right code !